knaaptime/seg_networks/paper/conclusion.md

 extended to include public transportation or (potentially congested) automobile travel.
 These considerations would require extensive additional data, which may limit the capacity for cross-sectional comparisons, but would also provide insight into alternative concepts of space and distance.
+They would also provide additional robustness checks against the results here to understand whether the same relationships hold for transit and automobile network, which have considerably different graph properties [@boeing2018MorphologyCircuity].

 Another important avenue for further work is the blending of multiple graphs for a more complete understanding of multi-contextual segregation.
 For example children who live in